 Common Errors

-Sadly around 80% of all car seats in the UK are being used incorrectly.
-This page shows some of the most common errors that are putting children's lives at risk.
+Sadly around 70% of all car seats in the UK are being used incorrectly.
+This page shows some of the most common issues.

-A harness that is loose or twisted won't protect your child in a crash.
-You shouldn't be able to fit more than two fingers between the straps and the child's chest.
-The straps should fit snug on the child's shoulders, not hang off the top of their arms.
-All parts of the harness straps should lie flat on the child's body.
-If the straps are twisted they can't distribute the crash forces evenly.
+A harness that is too low, too high, loose and/or twisted won't protect your child in a crash.
+The straps should be level with the shoulders or just below (when rear facing) and you should not be able to fit more than two fingers between the straps and the child's chest.
+The straps should fit high up on the child's shoulders close to the neck, and not hang off the top of their arms.
+All parts of the harness straps should lie flat on the child's body over thin unpadded clothing.

-Here the harness is positioned on the shoulders, it is not twisted and it is adjusted tight enough so that no more than two fingers can fit between the strap and his shoulder.
-Used in this way the harness does two jobs, it keeps the child in the seat and it distributes the crash forces evenly across the body.
+Here the harness is positioned on the shoulders, it is not twisted and it is tightly adjusted.
+Used in this way the harness does two jobs, it keeps the child in the seat, and it distributes the crash forces evenly across the body.

 Seat Belt Routing

 All car seats have guides that show where the seat belt should be routed to hold the seat firmly in place in your car.
-For rear facing installation these guides are blue, and for forward facing they are red.
+In R44/04 seats these are blue for rear facing and red for forward facing, and in new R129 seats they are all green.
 Most forward facing and extended rear facing seats also have a clip that the seat belt should be locked into.
-This clip is known as a lock-off guide and is also blue for rear facing and red for forward facing.
-If the seat belt is incorrectly routed or not locked, the seat won't be safe.
+These clips are known as a lock-offs and are also blue for rear facing and red for forward facing in R44 seats, or green for both in R129 ones.
+If the seat belt is not routed correctly or not locked, the seat won't be safe.

 Buckle Crunch